 -Destroying property without the knowledge or permission of your spouse

--Removing your spouse as beneficiary on a life insurance policy you hold or removing them as an insured from your company provided health insurance plan
+-Removing your spouse as beneficiary on a life insurance policy you hold or removing them as an insured from your company-provided health insurance plan

 What if you don’t think that the court in Texas is legally able to bring you into the proceedings?

-Next, a court could look to whether or not you were personally served in Texas with the divorce lawsuit.
+Next, a court could look at whether or not you were personally served in Texas with the divorce lawsuit.
 If you were visiting friends or family here and were served then service was conducted properly.
-If your spouse tricked you into coming into Texas for the first time ever in order to serve you in-state then this would not be proper service and the Texas court’s personal jurisdiction over you probably would not be established.
+If your spouse tricked you into coming to Texas for the first time ever in order to serve you in-state then this would not be proper service and the Texas court’s personal jurisdiction over you probably would not be established.

 The other way that the Texas court could establish personal jurisdiction over you would be for you to consent to that jurisdiction.
 Your consent will be assumed if you do not formally challenge it.
 If you file an Answer to the Petition for Divorce you are consenting to the court’s jurisdiction so you would need to file a motion to challenge jurisdiction as being improper prior to filing your Answer.